sepen/crux-on-devices/airis-kira-n7000/README.md

 * Card Reader 3-in-1: SD/MMC/ MS
 * Built-in Touch Pad with 2-way scroll function

 ## Installation

-I need a kernel and the bootloader stuff so I will use Kirbian project as a base to create a custom SD card (>=2GB)
+To boot for the first time we need a kernel and a bootloader stuff so I will use Kirbian as a base to create a custom SD card (>=2GB)
 ```
 $ wget https://phoenixnap.dl.sourceforge.net/project/kirbian/Linux/kirbian_18.1_armhf_minimal.7z
 $ 7z x kirbian_18.1_armhf_minimal.7z